corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

 ## `useOpenSsl`

 If set to true, the node will use a native SSL implementation for TLS rather than the JVM SSL.
 The native SSL library currently shipped with
 Corda Enterprise is BoringSsl.
 The default is to use JVM SSL, i.e. the flag being set to `false`.
-This configuration offers higher performance than the built-in library, but you can't use it with the Corda Firewall or an HSM—so this configuration is only recommended for private networks where there is a requirement to extract maximum performance.
+This configuration offers higher performance than the built-in library, but you cannot use it with the Corda Firewall or an HSM—so this configuration is only recommended for private networks where there is a requirement to extract maximum performance.

 ## `useTestClock`